-Modern display terminology can certainly be confusing due to the numerous different types of technologies used as well as their rapid advancement over the years.
+Modern display terminology can undoubtedly be confusing due to the various types of technologies used, as well as their quick advancement over the years.

-Plasmas were quite popular as they had an incredible picture quality with true blacks as well as a rapid response time speed.
-However, they also suffered from having a too reflective screen which made the colors washed out in very bright rooms.
+Plasmas were quite popular due to their incredible picture quality with true blacks, as well as a rapid response time speed.
+However, they also suffered from having a too reflective screen, which washed out the colors in very bright rooms.

 OLED (Organic Light Emitting Diode)

 Similar to plasmas, OLED TVs and monitors are capable of producing true blacks for life-like picture quality.
 Besides, they have impeccable viewing angles, meaning that the picture doesn’t shift in color and contrast when the display is viewed at skewed angles.